I have been asked a few times about the program I use for writing my novels.

 There are six templates for Scriptwriting.

-BBC Radio scene Style – this template is design as a BBC radio format
+BBC Radio scene Style – this template is designed as a BBC radio format

 BBC Taped Drama – this template is designed as a BBC taped drama format